 Dowd on Obama, April 23, 2008: “….clearly a man who can’t wait to get back to his organic scrambled egg whites…”

 UPDATE: And you’d heard bloggers don’t do reporting?
 Greg Pollowitz at NRO’s Media Blog Googled up Blue Hill’s recent Department of Health violations, including that “toilet facility not maintained and provided with toilet paper.”
 No TP and Obama went anyway.
-How’s that for “abandon?”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+How’s that for “abandon?”Liz Cox Barrett is a writer at CJR.